 The decline of campus-based higher education.
 A degree used to be a virtual guarantor of improved employment.
 Now, it’s just a job hunting license.
 Half of college graduates under 25 are unemployed or doing jobs they could have done with just a high school diploma.
 And the comprehensive study, Academically Adrift, found remarkably little freshman-to-senior growth in those core areas that college is supposed to improve: critical thinking, analytical reasoning, and writing.
 And that’s for the graduates.
 Only 59% do, even if given six years.

 More spirit, less religion.
 The Pew Center reports that the fastest growing religion is no religion.
-But people will continue to need a source of inspiration and comfort beyond the quotidian.
+But people will continue to want a source of inspiration and comfort beyond the quotidian.
 So not-deistic spiritual practices, for example, Buddhism and the related yoga, martial arts, and meditation should flourish.

 In light of these predictions, is there anything you want to consider as you're doing strategic planning at work or even in your personal life?